Los Angeles International Airport: Traffic and statistics

-It is the world's fourth-busiest airport by passenger traffic and eleventh-busiest by cargo traffic, serving over 87 million passengers and 2 million tons of freight and mail in 2018.
-It is the busiest airport in the state of California, and the second-busiest airport by passenger boardings in the United States.
+It is the world's eighth-busiest airport by passenger traffic and eleventh-busiest by cargo traffic, serving over 87 million passengers and 2 million tons of freight and mail in 2018.
+It is the busiest airport in the state of California, and the fifth-busiest (2022) airport by passenger boardings in the United States.
 In terms of international passengers, the second busiest airport for international traffic in the United States, behind only JFK in New York City.

 The number of aircraft movements (landings and takeoffs) was 700,362 in 2017, the third most of any airport in the world.